hcoles/pitest/README.md

 ### 0.22

 * Upgrade of Xstream to 1.4.1 to enable OpenJDK 7 support
-* Fix for issue 5 - corruption of newline character in child processes
+* Fix for #5 - corruption of newline character in child processes
 * Ability to set child process launch arguments

 ### 0.21